 Bay Area IPOs Coming to Raise Your Rent: The San Francisco Bay Area is a poster child for unaffordability.
 The Silicon Valley business cluster is expected to increase that challenge further with a coming rash of IPOs.
 Read More.

 Why Wage Earners Live on Debt: Near zero interest rates and an abundance of fiat money have rendered U.S. wage earners redundant.
 Companies no longer depend on their workers for wealth creation.
 Read More

 Progressive Cities, We Have a Problem: San Francisco is one of California’s jewel cities.
 Prized not only for its magnificent views, but also for its progressive populace.
 There is not a tax the City does not love, or a compassionate deed that is left undone.
 Read More

 Green Deals and Watermelons: Climate deniers call climate alarmists watermelons, green on the outside and red on the inside.
-Watermelons might not be entirely red yet.
-With talk of democratic socialism, social justice, income inequality, 70% tax, they are getting there.
-Read More.
+With talk of democratic socialism, social justice, income inequality, 70% tax, they are getting redder every day.
+Read More